- Blood blisters on dogs are red lumps on the skin that develop from the blood vessels, hence the medical term vascular tumors.

 Surgery: A vet may recommend surgery if your dog is suffering from ear hematoma or internal hematomas.
 For the surgery, your dog will be under anesthesia.
 During surgery, a vet will drain the blood blister and remove the clot.
 Once the surgery is complete, a vet will probably bandage a dog’s ears and put an Elizabethan collar on your dog.

-A vet will also want to treat the underlying cause of the hematoma, whether it’s due to an injury, allergies, or another condition.
+A vet will also want to treat the underlying cause of the hematoma, whether it’s due to an injury, skin allergies, or another condition.
 By treating the underlying cause, your vet will ensure that the hematoma doesn’t reappear anytime soon.

 After treating your dog’s blood blister, you may need to take your best pal back to the vet for follow-up appointments.
 Make sure to let your vet if your dog experienced any problems after the treatment.